The Effect of Mission Duration on LISA Science Objectives: Introduction

-The above scenarios can be thought as if there were only a single long gap in the data lasting $(1-{\cal D})\times T_{\rm elapsed}$, occurring either before or after a continuous stretch of data taking.
+\item {\bf T6C}: Continuous data for 4.5~yr ($T_{\rm elapsed}=6$~yr with ${\cal D}=0.75$). \end{itemize} The above scenarios can be thought as if there were only a single long gap in the data lasting $(1-{\cal D})\times T_{\rm elapsed}$, occurring either before or after a continuous stretch of data taking.

 Besides these continuous-data scenarios, we will also consider scenarios where the $(1-{\cal D})\times T_{\rm elapsed}$ downtime is distributed in short-duration gaps.
-Assuming that the gaps have a probability distribution $p(T) = r \exp(-r T)$, such that the expected time between gaps is $\langle T \rangle = \int \mathrm{d}T {Tp(T)}=1/r$, we can define several gapped scenarios depending on the rate $r$ as follows:\footnote{In all these scenarios the duty cycle must remain ${\cal D}=0.75$.
+Assuming that the gaps have a probability distribution $p(T) = r \exp(-r T)$, such that the expected time between gaps is $\langle T \rangle = \int \mathrm{d}T\, {Tp(T)}=1/r$, we can define several gapped scenarios depending on the rate $r$ as:\footnote{In all these scenarios the duty cycle must remain ${\cal D}=0.75$.
 This means that the average spacing between gaps must be three times longer than the chosen gap duration $T_{\rm gap}$.
-For example if $T_{\rm gap}=1$~day, $1/r=3$~days, and so on.}

-\begin{itemize} \item {\bf T4G5}: Data for 4~yr with gaps of length 5 days such that 25\% of the data is lost (i.e.\ total data stream duration 3~yr), with the time between gaps $T$ following a distribution with $r=1/(15~\mathrm{days})$;
+For example if $T_{\rm gap}=1$~day, $1/r=3$~days, and so on.} \begin{itemize} \item {\bf T4G5}: Data for 4~yr with gaps of length 5 days such that 25\% of the data is lost (i.e.\ total data stream duration 3~yr), with the time between gaps $T$ following a distribution with $r=1/(15~\mathrm{days})$;

 \item {\bf T6G5}: Data for 6~yr with gaps of length 5 days such that 25\% of the data is lost (i.e.\ total data stream duration 4.5~yr), with the time between gaps distributed with $r=1/(15~\mathrm{days})$;